ntoll/ntoll.github.io/posts/aesthetic-approach.md

 This article may only make sense to those for whom such thoughts are already familiar.
-That things don't make sense from a certain point of view is actually a core aspect of this article (viz. "brain twists").
+That things don't make sense from a certain point of view is a core aspect of this article (viz. "brain twists").

 <hr class="section_break"/>